Princeton-CDH/lenape-timetree/content/leaves/naisip-founded.md

 title: NAISIP Founded
 ---

-Native American and Indigenous Studies Initiative is awarded a Humanities Council  grant to Professor Sarah Rivett in 2020 to assemble an interdisciplinary working group of faculty, a number of student groups, and Library and Museum staff whose interests focus on Indigenous peoples.
-Launched in 2021, NAISIP increases awareness of the cultural traditions and experiences of Indigenous peoples globally, as well as over the course of the University’s history. [see effroncenter.princeton.edu](https://effroncenter.princeton.edu/news/2020/sarah-rivett-naisip-receive-humanities-council-exploratory-grant#:-:text=paiiswg) and [https://indigenous.princeton.edu](https://indigenous.princeton.edu)
+The Native American and Indigenous Studies Initiative at Princeton is awarded a [Humanities Council grant](https://effroncenter.princeton.edu/news/2020/sarah-rivett-naisip-receive-humanities-council-exploratory-grant#:-:text=paiiswg) to Professor Sarah Rivett in 2020 to assemble an interdisciplinary working group of faculty, a number of student groups, and Library and Museum staff whose interests focus on Indigenous peoples.
+Launched in 2021, [NAISIP](https://indigenous.princeton.edu) increases awareness of the cultural traditions and experiences of Indigenous peoples globally, as well as over the course of the University’s history.

 {{< figure src="images/university/naisip-founded-b.jpeg" alt="purple poster outlining a upcoming symposium at Princeton" attr="2022 NAISIP Munsee Language Symposium poster, created by Michael Quanci." attr="NAISIP" attrlink="https://indigenous.princeton.edu/events/munsee-language-history-symposium">}}